jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditorjava/index.md

 ##Deployment using the Web IDE

-While you're working in the directory that contains your `manifest.yml file`, you can deploy whatever is in the Web IDE workspace to Bluemix by clicking the Play icon in the Run Bar.
+While you're working in the directory that contains your `manifest.yml file`, you can deploy whatever is in the Web IDE workspace to Bluemix by clicking the Play button in the Run Bar.
 Remember: When you deploy using the Run Bar, you deploy the current state of your code in the Web IDE.
-However, if you deploy using Build &amp; Deploy you deploy what is checked into the repository.
+However, if you deploy using Build &amp; Deploy, you deploy what is checked into the repository.

 ![The IDE Run Bar][56]